Gomesz785/ForwardEmails/README.md

 https://script.google.com/d/1gTqBFgF8PTaseDCyUUSPo_wEeIo57gtu47DX6yoH3pWsYBQDX3yZ55eJ/edit?usp=sharing

 ### Acknowledgements
-Creation is by Gomesz785 **and** with help by the peope following, otherwise noted.
+Creation is by Gomesz785 **and** with help by the people following, otherwise noted.

  * https://stackoverflow.com/questions/62712785/in-gmail-using-google-apps-script-is-it-possible-to-forward-the-translated-ema
   *used as help on structure creating*
  * https://webapps.stackexchange.com/questions/95916/how-can-i-automatically-forward-gmail-emails-when-a-label-is-applied
-  *used for majority of the things, mostly, 'threads.length'*
+  *used for the majority of the things, mostly, 'threads.length'*